hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 Path to the keystore file when enabling SSL/TLS for the WebSocket JSON-RPC service.
 The keystore file is used to store the server's private key and public certificate in a single file, typically in JKS or PKCS12 format.
-This option is used when you prefer to manage your SSL/TLS certificates and keys in a keystore rather than separate PEM files.
+Use this option if you prefer to manage your SSL/TLS certificates and keys in a keystore rather than separate PEM files.

 Required if [`--rpc-ws-ssl-keystore-type`](#rpc-ws-ssl-keystore-type) is set to `JKS` or `PKCS12`.